Essam Marzouk: Arrest and imprisonment

 In August, a wiretapped phonecall tipped off the Israeli Mossad that a rendez-vous between Ihab Saqr and an Iranian MOIS official was planned in Baku, Azerbaijan.
 Without a bureau in Azerbaijan, they contacted the American CIA, who allowed a Canadian-raised Mossad agent to unofficially tag along as seven or eight CIA officers based in Frankfurt oversaw a local police raid on the Baku hotel room on August 20.

 When the Azeri police received confirmation that Saqr was in his hotel room drinking coffee with others, they stormed the room grabbing all three people they found present and brought them still barefoot to the police station.
 The Iranian official hadn't yet shown up, and they had instead arrested Saqr, as well as Ahmad Salama Mabruk and Marzouk, who was wearing a "shabby business suit".
 They were brought to the police station, where the Mossad agent says the police "beat the crap out of them".

 Marzouk was extradited to Egypt, who initially denied they had him - during which time he alleges he was tortured.
 He was accused of acting as a trainer to two of the embassy bombers.
 He was put before a military tribunal on March 16, 1999, as part of the Returnees from Albania trial, with Montasser al-Zayat as his lawyer.
 He was sentenced to 15 years hard labour.
-Marzouk was released from prison during Mohamed Morsi presidency and was later arrested in Malaysia after a failed terrorist plot then got deported back to Egypt.
+Marzouk was released from prison during Mohamed Morsi's presidency and was later arrested in Malaysia after a failed terrorist plot then got deported back to Egypt.

 In November 2001, the Royal Canadian Mounted Police investigated claims that an "al-Qaeda office" in Kabul had business cards reading 4-U Enterprises and included an address for a rented postal box in a B.C. convenience store.